 About Neck Pain

-Neck pain can vary widely among patients.
+Symptoms of cervicalgia vary from person to person.
 Typically, there will be some kind of discomfort and/or muscle stiffness in the neck or shoulder area.
-Pain symptoms may also be accompanied by headaches, dizziness, fatigue and occasionally blurred vision.
+Symptoms may also be accompanied by headaches, dizziness, fatigue and occasionally blurred vision.

-Advanced Pain Care offers a wide range of options for the treatment of neck pain.
+At Advanced Pain Care, we offer a range of options for the treatment of neck pain.
 One of our doctors can discuss treatment options following consultation.
-If you are suffering from neck pain and live in Austin, Waco, Round Rock or Cedar Park request an appointment with us today.
+We have locations in Austin, Round Rock, Georgetown, Waco & Cedar Park to serve you.
+Call 512-244-4272 to schedule an appointment.
 We look forward to speaking with you!